mattrussi/gitlab-com-runbooks/docs/uncategorized/k8s-oncall-setup.md

 $ kubectl get pods -n gitlab
 ```

-### GUI console
+### GUI consoles and metrics

+When troubleshooting issues, it can often be helpful to have a graphical overview of resources within the cluster, and basic metric data.
+For more detailed and expansive metric data, we have a number of [dashboards within Grafana](https://dashboards.gitlab.net/dashboards/f/kubernetes/kubernetes).
-For either tunneling mechanism above, one excellent option for a graphical view into the clusters that works with both is the [Lens IDE](https://k8slens.dev/)
+For either tunneling mechanism above, one excellent option for a local graphical view into the clusters that works with both is the [Lens IDE](https://k8slens.dev/).
+Alternatively, the [GKE console](https://console.cloud.google.com/kubernetes) provides access to much of the same information via a web browser, as well.

 # Shell access to nodes and pods